adamfoneil/Excel2SqlServer.Library/README.md

 ```
 This will save an Excel file called `MyFile.xlsx` to a database table `dbo.MyTable`.
 The table is created if it doesn't exist.

 By default, data is always appended to existing data.
 You can set the optional `bool truncateFirst` argument to `true` to empty the table before each load.
-You can also pass custom columns in the `Save` call to capture run-time specific info that might not be in the data.
+You can also pass custom columns in the form of SQL column definitions in the `Save` call to capture run-time specific info that might not be in the data.
 For example:
 ```
 using (var stream = await blob.OpenReadAsync())
 {